 In addition, with Atomsmith's curriculum, we suggest that students demonstrate progress through journaling exercises -- progressive journal entries reflecting iterative learning.
 Our philosophy is that multiple-choice assessments just don't demonstrate real learning, and rather than measuring student progress in a reductive manner (How many did you get wrong on a worksheet?), there should be rewards for increments of learning demonstrated through enlightened reflection (i.e. journaling -- written explanations with supportive drawings).
 To develop student confidence and interest, topics as complicated as those in chemistry require hands-on experience and daily iterative demonstrations of progress.
 Then understanding grows.

-Chemistry is like music, math and many other subjects – it's its own language of words and symbols that requires regular practice – and we believe that understanding chemistry is to other science subjects as Latin is to English.
-It's the root.
-Unfortunately (both for economic productivity and basic societal understanding reasons), too few individuals today can speak the language.
+Chemistry is like music, math and many other subjects – it's its own language of words and symbols – and we believe that understanding chemistry is to other science subjects as Latin is to English: It's the root.
+Unfortunately, too few individuals today can speak the language.

 To quote Linus Pauling, Nobel Laureate in chemistry, from a 1983 UC Berkeley lecture: